 The operators who are going to scale in the next 24 months are not the ones who hire more Joes or train them harder.
 They are the ones who give Joe a system that carries the cognitive load with him.
 That captures what he sees.
 That translates what his suppliers send.
 That holds the line at shift change.
 That turns his operator instinct into audit-ready, board-ready, growth-ready data.

-Comfort is not a strategy.
-Blindspots are not fate.
-And the next wave of growth in food distribution and manufacturing is not going to be won in the boardroom.
+The operators I met are not waiting for permission.
+The next wave of growth in food distribution and manufacturing is not going to be won in the boardroom.
 It is going to be won on the floor, in real time, during the shift.

 Sources and Further Reading